 The legal and statutory rules set out in articles 16 et seq. of the Company's bylaws govern the appointment and dismissal of members of the Board of Directors and are described below.
 The Board of Directors of the Company comprises no fewer than three and no more than 18 members, unless otherwise authorised by law.
 In accordance with the Company's bylaws, each Director must own at least 50 Company shares in registered form.
-However, the Board's Internal Regulations recommend that, during their term of office and no later than two years following their appointment, Directors acquire a minimum number of Company shares equivalent to one year's worth of compensation (fixed and variable portions) payable to a Director who has attended all meetings of the Board of Directors (excluding compensation related to participation in Committees) (1).
+However, the Board's Internal Regulations recommend that, during their term of office and no later than two years following their appointment, Directors acquire a minimum number of Company shares equivalent to one year's worth of compensation (fixed and variable portions) payable to a Directors (excluding compensation related to participation in Committees)(0).